nabildridi/LogTcpServerReceiverAndViewer/README.md

 The web interface is accessible with the url :  **http://localhost:{server.port}**

 # How to send structured log messages from your applications:
-In your pom.xml import the socket appender :
+In your pom.xml, import the socket appender :

     <dependency>
         <groupId>me.moocar</groupId>